PHPOffice/PhpSpreadsheet/Documentation/markdown/Overview/08-Recipes.md

 $objPHPExcel->getActiveSheet()->getSheetView()->setZoomScale(75);
 ```

-Note that zoom level should be in range 10 â€“ 400.
+Note that zoom level should be in range 10 Ã¢â‚¬â€œ 400.

 ### Sheet tab color